Australian Industrial Energy (AIE) plans to develop an energy import terminal at Port Kembla.

 Initial Development Consent for the Project was granted by the New South Wales Government in April 2019.

 In April 2020, the NSW Government approved a Modification to the Development Consent to satisfy a greater than anticipated customer demand for natural gas.
-The increase in the capacity of the PKGT will be achieved by increasing the number of LNG carriers arriving at the Terminal annually.
+The increase in the capacity of the PKET will be achieved by increasing the number of LNG carriers arriving at the Terminal annually.

-Construction of the PKGT will take around 14-16 months.
-Work will consist largely of modifications to the existing Berth 101, where the FSRU will be moored for the duration of the Project, and the construction of the natural gas pipeline connecting the PKGT to gas transmission infrastructure.
+Construction of the PKET will take around 14-16 months.
+Work will consist largely of modifications to the existing Berth 101, where the FSRU will be moored for the duration of the Project, and the construction of the energy pipeline connecting the PKET to gas transmission infrastructure.